Why Workers’ Compensation Insurance Is Important

 Real estate agents

-There are also regulations on whether or not businesses need to provide Workers’ Compensation Insurance based on the number of employees they have.
-For example, the state of Alabama does not require businesses with four or fewer employees to buy Workers’ Comp Insurance.
+There are also workers’ compensation laws on whether businesses need coverage based on the number of their employees.
+For example, businesses with four or fewer employees in Alabama don't have to buy workers' comp.

 How Does the Workers’ Compensation Claim Process Work?

-The Workers’ Comp claim’s process may vary depending on the state in which the claim is being made.
-For the most part, it is a fairly straightforward and simple process.
-Because a workplace injury or illness can have a major impact on the employee, their beneficiaries and family, and the organization they work for, it’s important to start the claim’s process as soon as possible after a work related illness or injury occurs.
+The workers’ comp claim process may vary depending on the state where the claim is being made.
+For the most part, it is a straightforward and simple process.
+A workplace injury or illness can have a major impact on the employee, as well as their beneficiaries, family and the organization they work for.
+So it’s important to start the claim process as soon as possible after a work-related illness or injury occurs.